The Fujiki class and positive degree maps: A criterion for biholomorphism: The proof of Theorem

 From \eqref{e2} we know that the class of $\widetilde{D}$ in $H_{2d-2}(Z,\, {\mathbb Q})$ vanishes.
 Since $Z$ is K{\"a}hler, this implies that $\widetilde{D}$ is the zero divisor.
 Hence $D$ is the zero divisor.
 Consequently, $\varphi$ is a biholomorphism.

 Now assume that $X$ lies in the Fujiki class $\Fu$.
 Therefore, $X$ is bimeromorphic to a compact connected K\"ahler manifold $Z$ of dimension $d$ \cite{Va}; also see \cite[p.\,31, Theorem~10]{Ba}.
-Since $\varphi$ is a bimeromorphism between $X$ and $Y$, it follows that $Y$ is bimeromorphic to $Z$.
+Since $\varphi$ is a bimeromorphic map from $Y$ to $X$, it follows that $Y$ is bimeromorphic to $Z$.
 Hence $Y$ lies in the Fujiki class $\Fu$.
 We have already shown that $\varphi$ is a biholomorphism if $Y$ lies in the Fujiki class $\Fu$. \end{proof}